radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/manage-persistent-cache/impact-on-global-profile.md

 A log is generated for each identity source and updated after uploads or when a source event triggers the real-time persistent cache refresh.
 Logs are located at: `{RLI_HOME}/vds_server/logs/correlation/{NAME_OF_CORRELATION_PROJECT}/{IDENTITY_SOURCE}.csv`

+>[!note] This log file is configured to rollover when it reaches 100MB and archives as <name>.csv.1.zip, .2.zip...etc.
+Up to 100 files are kept.
+You can view and download the log from the Server Control Panel > Log Viewer tab.

 The `Status` column indicates the action that was performed on each identity.
 The status values are: `new`, `new(manual)`, `moved`, `correlated`, `correlated(manual)`, `already correlated`, `ignored`, or `error`.
 Below is a description of each.

 | Status | Description |